Skip to content

 • Tighten the M2.5x3mm-set-screw to 30 cN.m (0.3 N.m) with a 1.27mm or 1.3mm hex head driver

-4. Remove the Drive Wheel Shim
+4. Remove the Drive Wheel Shims

 Install drive-motor-cover